bohendo/blog-content/crypto/opsec.md

 ## :bank: Vault

-aka a Password Manager (eg KeePassX)
+Aka a Password Manager eg I use [KeePassXC](https://keepassxc.org/).

-Contains passwords for stuff like Google, Amazon, Netflix, etc and some Crypto Hot Wallets :fire:.
+Contains passwords for stuff like Google, Amazon, Netflix, etc and some crypto hot wallet mnemonics.

-My vault :bank: itself is saved to a :cloud: cloud storage service (eg Dropbox) so I can easily sync new accounts between my devices.
+My vault itself is saved to a cloud storage service (eg Dropbox) so I can easily sync new accounts between my devices.

-To access
+To access my vault, all of the following are required:

- 1. :bank: :cloud: The Password Vault from cloud storage
+- :bank: The password vault file itself, stored on my computer and in cloud storage.
- 2. The vault Key :key: file, contained in the secret stash that was copied from old device -> new device via usb cable.
+- :key: The vault Key file, contained in the secret stash that was copied from old device -> new device via usb cable.
- 3. A Strong Password :muscle: stored in my brain
+- :muscle: A Strong Password stored in my brain

 ## :passport_control: 2FA Devices

-eg Phone w Google Auth
+eg Phone w [Authy](https://authy.com/) installed

-Several important accounts are protected with a :passport_control: 2FA Device.
+Several important accounts are protected with a 2FA Device.

 Important 2FA backup codes are written down in :scroll: paper wallets.

-A couple *very* important ones (see [The Hangover Scenario](#the-hangover-scenario)) are also in my :thinking: brain wallet.
+A couple *very* important ones (see [The Hangover Scenario](#the-hangover-scenario)) are also in my brain wallet.

 ## :key: Key Stash

-Folder of :key: key file & other secrets.
+Folder of key file & other secrets.

 Stored on 2-3 devices, never uploaded to the cloud, only ever transferred between devices via usb cable.